All Recipes - Cake - Cake Tutorials - Christmas - Holiday Season Recipes - Holidays/Seasonal - Sweets

 Gingerbread Snack Cake with Brown Butter Buttercream

-December 6, 2022 · Nicole Triebe
+November 23, 2025 · Nicole Triebe

-Why We love this easy Gingerbread Snack Cake
+Why We Love This Easy Gingerbread Snack Cake

 Looking for more holiday recipes?
 Click here for lots of my favorites!